 Who pays for the courses, textbooks, and other fees?

 The school district pays for the cost of tuition for most courses taken during the school year.
 Each school district has its own policy for textbooks costs, so please check with your guidance counselor for more information.
-For some college courses, tools, certifications, or other materials are required, and students are responsible for those purchases.

 Which calendar do I follow, the high school's or SWCC's?

 Generally, most classes taught online, over the ICN, or at the Creston campus, Osceola Center, or Red Oak Center, all follow the SWCC college calendar.
 Most courses taught only at the high school follow the school’s calendar.
-College instructors will also be able to answer these questions for students.
-Typically, college instructors require students to attend class rather than high school activities.
-It is important to understand the demands of this before enrolling in a college course.

 How are SWCC college credit course offerings determined?